-The airport procedure and procedure in the transit zones cannot be applied in case of vulnerable asylum seekers.
-However, in practice only asylum seekers with physically visible special needs (pregnant women, families) are exempted from the border procedure.
-134
+Prior to March 2017, the airport procedure and procedure in the transit zones could not be applied in case of vulnerable asylum seekers.151 In practice only asylum seekers with physically visible special needs (pregnant women, families) were exempted from the border procedure.152 Since March 2017 border procedures are no longer applied, since the procedure in the transit zones became a regular procedure and all asylum seekers have to remain in the transit zone until the end of the procedure.
+The only exception are unaccompanied children below the age of 14.